Banging Toolbox

 Especially for multi-racks, hanging horizontally definitely gives you more room.

-On the side of preference, and mainly if you have a single bike, a vertical mount does well and may also make it easier for you to get your bike for use.
+On the side of preference, and mainly if you have a single bike, a vertical mount does well and may make it easier for you to get your bike for use.

 Stand-up or hanging bar bike racks?